 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has testing materials based on their certification exams.
 Be positive to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the certification exam.
-NPS provides full examination materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the certification exam, your credentials are hurriedly inputted in the national registry and a digital copy of your certification is provided in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Starting Your Medical Career in Phlebotomy

 Phlebotomy job duties include:

 - Point of care testing

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.